-“Downtown Baby / Lay Down Susie” is a song Aerosmith performed live in at least two known occasion: Frolic, Salisbury Beach MA, August 16, 1973, and University of Maine, Orono ME, September 30th 1973.
+“Whit’s Tip” is an unreleased song Aerosmith performed live on at least two known occasions: Frolic, Salisbury Beach MA, August 16, 1973, and University of Maine, Orono ME, September 30th 1973.

-This rarity is a blues rocker, and while a good work, it never really fully catches fire, a sing that these types of numbers from the band’s early touring day needed more work.
+This blues-rocker rarity was brought to the band by Brad Whitford.
+While it’s good work, it never really fully catches fire, a sing that these types of numbers from the band’s early touring day needed more work.
 The basic blues-rock tune included improvised vocals, a couple of interesting guitar arrangements and harmonica solos.

-While the live performance sounded well rehearsed by the band, Tyler failed to deliver any real finished lyrics.
-The song “titles” are only fan speculation comming from Tyler’s adlib lyrics from different sections of the song: “Whit’s Tip / Downtown Baby / Lay Down Susie”.
+While the live performance sounded well-rehearsed by the band, Tyler failed to deliver any real finished lyrics.
+The three titles used to refer to the song are just fan speculation coming from Tyler’s adlib lyrics from different sections of the song: Downtown Baby / Lay Down Susie.